Discover the Bahariya Oasis

-The Bahariya Oasis lies 370 kilometers north of Cairo, with a length of 94 kilometers and a width of 40 kilometers, with a total area of 2000 kilometers2.
-The oasis’ capital, Bawiti, is located in the center of the oasis.
-The Ghurabi, Maghrafa, and Dist mountains surround it, and tourism and iron ore production are the primary economic sectors.
-Because it produces agricultural products like guavas, mangos, olives, and dates, life can find its path.
-In the little lake of Al Martin, at the very northernmost point of the oasis.
-To the oasis’s north, there are a number of natural hot springs.
-There is an indigenous art museum at the Oasis.
+The Bahariya Oasis lies 370 kilometers north of Cairo.
+It is 94 kilometers long and 40 kilometers wide, with a total area of 2000 square kilometers.
+The oasis’s capital, Bawiti, is in the center of the oasis.
+The Ghurabi, Maghrafa, and Dist mountains surround it.
+Tourism and iron ore production are the primary economic sectors.
+The oasis produces agricultural products like guavas, mangos, olives, and dates.
+Al Martin, a small lake, is at the northernmost point of the oasis.
+To the north, there are a number of natural hot springs.
+The oasis also has an indigenous art museum.
+The area’s three massive mountains are Gebel Maghrafa, Gebel Ghurabi, and Gebel Dist, also known as the English Mountain.

 The Name of Bahariya

-According to legend, the name Bahariya was derived from the Arabic word “Bahr,” which means “Sea.”
+The name Bahariya comes from the Arabic word “Bahr,” which means “Sea.”
 The term originally referred to the Mediterranean Sea and Egypt’s northern lands.
-The Pharos referred to the Bahareya Oasis as “Desdes,” while the Romans referred to it as “Parva,” which means “small oasis.”
+The pharaohs referred to the Bahariya Oasis as “Deses.”
+The Romans called it “Parva,” which means “our small oasis.”

 Oasis Towns